Killing of Lindani Myeni: Autopsy report

 According to an autopsy report provided by Alm's office, the toxicology found the presence of a marijuana component with metabolites in his blood.
 Still, the autopsy report offered no opinion concerning the psychological or physiological effect of marijuana on Myeni’s state of mind or his behavior.
 The Medical Examiner noted in the report that they proposed a Chronic Traumatic Encephalopathy consultation through Boston University but it was declined by Myeni's family saying, "make him look bad."

 The Medical Examiner concluded the cause of death was multiple gunshot wounds.

-On February 10th, 2023, an addendum to the autopsy report of Lindani Myeni revealed that he suffered from stage three chronic traumatic encephalopathy (CTE), according to the Associated Press.
+On February 10, 2023, an addendum to the autopsy report of Lindani Myeni revealed that he suffered from stage three chronic traumatic encephalopathy (CTE), according to the Associated Press.
 CTE is a degenerative brain disease that can only be diagnosed posthumously and is commonly found in people with repeated head injuries.
 Experts say it's alarming for someone as young as Myeni to have such a critical case of CTE, with stage four being the most severe level.
 Lindsay Myeni said she was shocked to learn of the CTE diagnosis.

 Honolulu's medical examiner, Dr. Masahiko Kobayashi, who performed the autopsy on Lindani Myeni, said he suspected CTE after learning of Myeni's past in contact sports and behavior.
 As a result, he ordered the test to be a part of a complete understanding of the circumstances surrounding Myeni's death.
 Kobayashi said he hoped the CTE finding might provide a clearer picture of what led to Myeni's death.

-Paul Anderson, a lawyer in Kansas City, Missouri, who represents families of athletes with brain injuries but is not involved in the Myeni case, suggests that Myeni's behavior was classic symptoms related to CTE, such as confusion, disorientation, and acting out in a very different way.

 Public response

 In US

-Locally, the killing of Myeni led to some gatherings and small protests, but there were no mass protests.
-Kenneth Lawson, a professor at the William S. Richardson School of Law, told Associated Press that the killing "would have generated mass protests in any other American city", while Akiemi Glenn, founder and executive director of The Pōpolo Project, said that acknowledging racial bias in Hawaii's law enforcement "explodes the myth that this is a paradise".
-Al Sharpton released a statement condemning the shooting as "yet another sensational racialization and criminalization of an innocent unarmed black man at the hands of police not following the law and proper police procedures".

-A Back Da Blue rally was held on April 25 Kapolei, Mililani, Kane'ohe District Parks to Kapolani Regional Park in Waikiki following the shooting, showing support to HPD.
-A participant told KITV that "Every time they step out, they put their lives on the line for everybody."
-A downtown Honolulu restaurant offered free meals to officers till the end of the month.
+Locally, the killing of Myeni led to some gatherings and small protests.
+A Back Da Blue rally was held on April 25 Kapolei, Mililani, Kane'ohe District Parks to Kapiʻolani Regional Park in Waikiki following the shooting, showing support to HPD.